cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://cipher387.github.io/code_repository_google_custom_search_engines/'>Code Repository Google CSE</a> — Google CSE for search 15 code repository services
 </br><a href='https://libraries.io'>Libraries.io</a> — search by 4 690 628 packages across 32 different package managers
 </br><a href='https://github.com/champmq/TheScrapper'>The Scraper</a> — Simple tool for scrapping emails and social media accounts from the website's source code.
+</br><a href='https://github.com/jordanpotti/CloudScraper'>CloudScraper</a> — Scrape URL's of the target website and find links to cloud resources: Amazonaws, Digitaloceanspaces, Azure (windows net), Storage.googleapis, Aliyuncs
 </br><a href='https://freemailscraper.herokuapp.com/complete-website-email-scraper'>Complete Email Scraper</a> — Paste the link to the site and the bot finds the sitemap.
 The bot then goes through all the links on the site looking for email addresses (strings contains @).
 </br><a href='https://extendsclass.com/python-tester.html'>Python Code Checker</a> — quick find errors in code